Hands on Laptop Keyboard

 DEFENDED WORK

-The Defended Litigation team will attempt to obtain Summary Judgment on defended claims based on client’s instructions.
+The Defended Litigation team will attempt to obtain Summary Judgment on defended claims based on your instructions.
 They will also, where instructed, oppose applications to set aside Judgments.

-If a Summary Judgment application is unsuccessful or if the Judgment is set aside following a customer’s successful application, the Defended Litigation team will seek further instructions from its clients on the next steps regarding the claim.
+If a Summary Judgment application is unsuccessful or if the Judgment is set aside following a customer’s successful application, the Defended Litigation team will seek further instructions on the next steps regarding the claim.

-The amount of work undertaken and time it takes to proceed with a claim depends on a variety of aspects, including the nature of the defence and the evidence/documentation clients have.
+The amount of work undertaken and time it takes to proceed with a claim depends on a variety of aspects, including the nature of the defence and the evidence/documentation available.

 • £150 plus VAT for considering a defence, advising on merits, responding to the defence